Vestigial Gapless Boson Density Wave Emerging between $\nu = 1/2$ Fractional Chern Insulator and Finite-Momentum Supersolid: Introduction

 In bosonic systems, the properties of fractional quantum Hall (FQH) states and fractional Chern insulators (FCI) are well studied~\cite{Stormer1999FQH, Klaus2020FQH, Laughlin1983FQH, Haldane1983FQH, GMP1985, Regnault2004boson, Jain2007composite, Cooper2009composite, DNSheng2011boson, Luo2020boson, Wang2012nonabelian, Repellin2014SMA, Zhu2016FQAH, Zeng2022FQAH}, and the $\nu=1/2$ FQH states are experimentally realized in ultracold atom~\cite{Julian2023photonFQH} and quantum electrodynamics~\cite{Wang2024photonFQH} lattice systems.
 More broadly, the quantum phase transitions related to these topologically ordered states have attracted widespread attention in the past few decades, with ongoing research continuously extending our knowledge of the interplay between FQH/FCI and symmetry-breaking states.
 In both fermionic and bosonic FQH/FCI states, the softening of magneto-roton modes at finite momentum can lead to phase transitions to charge density waves (CDW)~\cite{GMP1986, Kumar2022_condense, LHY2024_roton_transition, LHY2024_FQAHS_transition} and such CDW orders could even coexist with the topological order without closing the charge gap or changing the fractional Hall conductivity~\cite{LHY2024_FQAHS_transition}.
 In bosonic systems, another exotic case is the continuous FQH/FCI - superfluid (SF) transition~\cite{Barkeshli2012CFL_FL, Barkeshli2014FQH-SF,Barkeshli2015FCI-SF, Song2023deconfined, songPhase2024}, whose theoretical interpretation is believed to be beyond the Landau-Ginzburg paradigm.
 The field theories have been proposed with predicted emergent symmetry and fluctuations~\cite{Song2023deconfined, songPhase2024}, and this continuous transition has been numerically realized recently~\cite{LHY2024FCI_SF}.

-However, despite these progresses, the mechanism of transition from FQH/FCI to supersolid (SS) state with coexisting SF and CDW, is still unclear.
+However, despite these progresses (FCI-SF transitions and fermionic FCI-CDW transitions driven by the magnetoroton mode), the mechanism of transition from FQH/FCI to supersolid (SS) state with coexisting SF and CDW, is still unclear and it is unique in bosonic systems with much less explorations compared to the fermionic FCI systems.
 One could, in principle, based on simple analysis propose three different scenarios, which are intuitive and interesting regardless of the order of transitions.
 The straightforward scenario is a direct FCI-SS transition, where the CDW and SF orders form simultaneously.
-To the best of our knowledge, there exist neither effective theories nor clear numerical demonstrations of such a direct transition between FCI and SS states.
+To the best of our knowledge, there exist no effective theories or clear numerical demonstrations of such a direct transition between the FCI and SS states.
 The second scenario is a FCI-SF-SS sequence.
 Considering the successful realization of continuous FCI-SF transition~\cite{Barkeshli2012CFL_FL, Barkeshli2014FQH-SF,Barkeshli2015FCI-SF, Song2023deconfined, songPhase2024,LHY2024FCI_SF}, it could be interesting to find a direct path in microscopic models to not only realize the FCI-SF transition, but to have the translational symmetry further broken from the SF state, leading to the SS state.
 The third, slightly more complicated scenario would be a FCI-CDW-SS sequence, where the roton instability triggers the translational symmetry breaking to form a CDW state out of FCI and then the boson condensation further breaks the U(1) symmetry of bosons in CDW, resulting in the SS state with coexisting SF and CDW orders.